1. Parenting

 20. Having patience

-Your children must learn how to be patient.
-Show them how to wait for their turn, to stop and think before they do something, and to name their feelings of anger or frustration.
+Children must learn how to be patient.
+Show them how to wait for their turn, how to stop and think, and to name their feelings of anger or frustration.
 This will help them regulate their emotions.

 At Dot Learning Circle, our health and safety program for kindergarten students is designed to instill healthy habits from a young age.
 Through engaging activities and interactive lessons, children learn the importance of maintaining good hygiene, staying active, and making healthy choices.